2019-2020 Incoming Student Guide

 Housing.
 On-campus housing for Vanderbilt graduate and professional students is presently unavailable and incoming graduate students cannot be accommodated in on-campus housing facilities.
 If you are interested in locating private, off-campus apartments or rooms, please refer to Vanderbilt’s Off-campus Referral Service.
 This website includes listings from landlords looking for tenants, as well as from students looking for roommates.

 Parking.
 Parking permits are required for motor vehicles parked on campus at any time.
-Please request your virtual permit online or if you would like to set up monthly recurring charges you may go in person to the VUPS Parking Services office located at 2800 Vanderbilt Place.
+Please request your virtual permit online or if you would like to set up monthly recurring charges you must go in person to the VUPS Parking Services office located at 2800 Vanderbilt Place.

 Transfer Credit.
 If you intend to transfer graduate credit from a previously attended institution, your Vanderbilt department or program must submit a formal request to the Graduate School, as described in the Graduate School Catalog (see page 33).
 Some departments do not process transfer credits until after the successful completion of at least one semester of coursework.